maximilianaberthold/maximilianaberthold.github.io/_pages/about.md

 I am a researcher at Claudia Maienborn's department for Semantics, Pragmatics, Language and Cognition at the University of Tübingen, Germany.

-My primary research focus is how temporal information is encoded in natural language not just in the verbal but also the nominal domains.
-In my dissertation project, I developed a formal logic that captures temporality across categories in a uniform fashion.
+My primary research focus is how temporal information is encoded in natural language not only in the verbal but also the nominal domain.
+In my dissertation, I developed a formal logic that models temporality across both categories in a unified way.
 You can find the link to my thesis on the [publications page](https://maximilianaberthold.github.io/publications/).

+More recently, I have been interested in [tbd].